mrtnvgr/LittleGPTracker/docs/wiki/config_xml.md

 -   `MUTECOLOR`: mute indicator color
 -   `SONGVIEW_FE`: color of the chain "FE" in song screen
 -   `SONGVIEW_00`: color of the chain "00" in song screen
+-   `BLANKSPACE`: color of the blanks in song and phrase screens
 -   `ROWCOLOR1`: row count color 1
 -   `ROWCOLOR2`: row count color 2
 -   `ALTROWNUMBER`: How many rows for each rowcolor